 The manuscript is interesting, well written, and will be a valuable contribution to the population modeling and fisheries management literature.
 There are no major flaws that would prohibit moving forward with publication.
 There are two areas where suggested edits might improve clarity of the modeling description, and the studies impact on future readers.
 For example:

 Model description – The authors state that the IPM technique is relatively new to the fisheries field.
 Future readers, I included, may be more familiar with Leslie matrix population models.
 It may benefit future readers if the authors juxtaposed the two approaches in some minimal way to help readers make the mental transition and get onboard with IPM.
 I have provided some thoughts in the accompanying .pdf.
 These are just suggestions for the authors to consider.

+There have been earlier papers in fish models (Erickson 2017, 2018, for example) and now a seminal book (Ellner 2018 for plant/general models) that have discussed the transition of matrix models to IPMs.
+As 3 of the 4 authors are academics, we love the idea of adding a more instructive connection, however we errored on the side of being more concise with our short review.
+We added more detail, echoing the review’s comments, in the paragraph before Section 2.2.1.

 Study impact – Currently, the model does not include environmental or invasive species factors or predictors; however, in several locations they authors note that the model could be used to infer the impact of each.
 This is a reasonable next step, and it might be helpful if the authors provided some concrete examples/suggestions for how the model could be adapted in the future.
 This might be a beneficial addition to the discussion.

+The model in this paper is a first application of IPMs to gizzard shad.
+While it does include intraspecific density effects, it does not include other complicating factors such as environmental stochasticity and interspecific competition.
+The authors have recently explored modified versions of this model which include some of these factors, but those investigations are still ongoing and will likely comprise follow-up papers.
+The mention of invasive species is included in the paper to emphasize the importance of modeling the gizzard shad population as it has been shown to be 1) an important component of Midwest riverine systems and 2) affected by the establishment of invasive carp.

 Specific Comments: